nest/nest-simulator/doc/examples/csa_example.rst

     post = nest.Create("iaf_psc_alpha", 16)

-We can now connect the populations using the ``CGConnect`` function.
+We can now connect the populations using the :py:func:`.CGConnect` function.
 It takes the IDs of pre- and postsynaptic neurons (``pre`` and ``post``), the connection set (``cs``) and a dictionary that maps the parameters weight and delay to positions in the value set associated with the